TheDragonCode/laravel-deploy-operations/docs/getting-started/installation/index.md

 # Installation

-To get the latest version of `Deploy Operations for Laravel`, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of `Deploy Operations for Laravel`, require the project using [Composer](https://getcomposer.org):

 ```bash
 composer require dragon-code/laravel-deploy-operations